TheLastArchive/Codle/README.md

 Play Wordle here: https://www.powerlanguage.co.uk/wordle/

 Please note that since this is a work in progress, it will most likely not run until the Docker file is set up and working correctly.
+This project is not intended for public use but instead made for fun.